knoxa/knoxa.github.io/examples/places/index.md

 I'll assume that these lapses aren't important.

 Any "facts" I extract are not, in actual fact, facts, but are claims based on a set of assumptions.
-These assumptions will usually be correct but wont't always correct.
+These assumptions will usually be correct but won't always correct.
-You should be able to test a claim by challenging the assumptions, and I should be able to justify the assumptions to defend it.
+You should be able to test a claim by challenging underlying assumptions, and I should be able to justify the assumptions to defend it.

 ## 11th Infantry Brigade movements in World War 1

 I want to extract locations from [11<sup>th</sup> Infantry Brigade war diaries](https://knoxa.github.io/war-diary/11-Bde/).
-But, what does this mean precisely?.
+But, what does this mean precisely?
 If the place is a region, do I want a polygon of the region or a point in the centre of the region?
 If the place is described as some distance in some direction from some other place, do I want to calculate a coordintate, or will just the location of the referent place do?
 What level of granularity do I want?
 If the mention is of a neighbourhood within a city, do I want to pin down the neighbourhood, or am I happy with just the city?